rhart/vertx-maven-plugin/README.md

 Install
 -----

-Download the latest plugin jar from the downloads page (https://github.com/rhart/vertx-maven-plugin/downloads) or build the jar from source.
+Download the latest plugin jar and POM from the downloads page (https://github.com/rhart/vertx-maven-plugin/downloads) or build the jar from source.

 Manually install the plugin jar to your Maven repository